 As we have some intuition for what the correct limit is we now carry on the rigorous proof.

 \begin{proof} First note that the generalized eigenfunctions of $L$ exist due to Theorem \ref{t:exit_spectral} .
 We first show that for $z>0$ and subsets $A,B\subset (0,z]$ with $A\subset B$ we have

 as sketched above.
-This can be done as in \cite{C09} (see also \cite{ES07}) with some additional work to avoid the problem that $\ind_A$ does not necessarily belong to $L^2((0,\infty),\rho)$, which causes the problem that $e^{-tL}$ as an operator in $L^2$ cannot be applied to the functions $\ind_A$ and $\ind_B$.
-Assumption \ref{a:1} will be used to circumvent this problem.
+This can be done as in \cite{C09} (see also \cite{ES07}) with some additional work in order to avoid the complication that $\ind_A$ does not necessarily belong to $L^2((0,\infty),\rho)$, which causes the problem that $e^{-tL}$ as an operator in $L^2$ cannot be applied to the functions $\ind_A$ and $\ind_B$.
+Assumption \ref{a:1} will be used to circumvent this issue.

 For a subset $A\subset [0,z]$ and $\ve>0$ define the set $A_\ve:=\{x\in A:|x|>\ve\}$.
 By Assumption \ref{a:1}, $\lim_{\ve\to 0}e^{-tL}\ind_{A_\ve}=e^{-tL}\ind_A$ in $L^2((0,\infty),\rho)$ for any $t>0$.
 This allows us to decompose $e^{-tL}\ind_A$ as